isomerpages/obs-oac/_about/Overview.md

 variant: tiptap
 ---
 <h3><strong>Welcome to the official Singapore Outdoor Adventure Education (OAE) Website</strong></h3>
-<p>Here, you will find detailed insights into the OAE Council's plans, sector
+<p>Here, you will find detailed insights into the OAE Council's plans and
-development and valuable resources.
-From national standards and professional development to safety compliance and sector promotion, our website offers a wealth of knowledge to support the growth and transformation of the OAE sector.
+development in the OAE sector.
+From national standards to safety compliance, our website offers a wealth of knowledge and valuable resources to support the growth and transformation of the OAE sector.
 Explore our resources and stay informed about the latest happenings in Singapore's outdoor education scene.</p>
 <hr>
 <h3>Initiative by the OAE Council</h3>
 <p>The OAE Council hopes to continuously inspire the spirit of learning and